Helenah2020/Revo-Uno/README.md

 | 1        | M8   | 40mm   | DIN 7985 |

 **Hexagonal nuts:**\
-Models of the DIN 934 standard are included in this repository.
+Models of the DIN 934 standard and the sizes required for this printer are included in this repository.
 | Quantity | Size | Standard |
 | -------- | ---- | -------- |
 | 1        | M8   | DIN 985  |